-Stock options are a type of equity compensation, or a way for employers to reward key employees beyond the usual paycheck.
+Stock options are a type of equity compensation, which is a way for employers to reward key employees beyond the usual paycheck.
+Most equity comp packages can provide a great opportunity to build wealth, but managing that well requires advanced planning.

-But it’s easy to make big mistakes with your stock options if you’re not careful.
-While options, RSUs, and ESPPs can provide serious financial upside, you have to understand what you have and how to use it to your advantage — as well as know the best ways to optimize these benefits.
+If you want to avoid making big mistakes with stock options, there are specific investment risks to acknowledge and address.
+While both incentive and non-qualified stock options, along with RSUs and ESPPs can provide serious financial upside, you have to understand what you have and how to use it to your advantage.

-Your plan document for your stock options is kind of like the owner’s manual.
-It’s important to have it and review it, because it contains all the facts you need to know about your options and how they work.
+Your plan document for whatever equity compensation you have acts as a sort of owner’s manual.
+It’s important to have it and review it, because it contains all the facts you need to know about the equity you have and how it works.

 Too often, we see people who have stock options or another form of equity comp — but they have no clue what they have, if there are any limitations, and what specific rules their company might use when it comes to granting this kind of compensation.

-Same goes for RSUs, or restricted stock units — which behave very differently than either type of stock option.
+You can say the same for RSUs, or restricted stock units: if you receive grants of RSUs, you need to know they behave very differently than either type of stock option.
+They’re taxed differently, too.

 And then you have ESPPs, or employee stock purchase plans, which are again different than the other types of equity mentioned above.